 Always remember that with yoga for seniors sequence you need to move from simpler to more difficult poses during the practice.
 You do not want to bend and twist the spine beyond what is safe and comfortable.
-It is a major reason why its important to move in and out of the position for some time.
+It is a major reason why it’s important to move in and out of the position for some time.

 2. Combining Sitting Poses with Standing Poses

-From a structural standpoint you should be able to carry own body weight in daily life.
+From a structural standpoint, you should be able to carry your own body weight in daily life.
 The standing yoga poses make it easier for you to develop overall body strength and integration between different body parts.
 Combining standing poses with body movements help you feel more energetic and vibrant throughout the day.

 3. Moving From the Spine Out to the Periphery

 The chair yoga practice includes working on the periphery including arms, wrists, knees, and eyes but these do not cover the full spinal movement.
-It is plain wrong as practicing the various poses becomes easier with small spinal movements.
+It is plain wrong as practising the various poses becomes easier with small spinal movements.

 A logical sequence of the chair yoga practice includes starting with deep breathing and letting it move towards the spine in subtle ways.
 You should know that spine is the energy centre of the human body so it is the best place to start.